 - Show your support – Be as supportive as you can.
 For instance, you should get rid of any intoxicating substances in your home.
-Find new activities to participate in such as playing golf or riding a bike.
+Find new sober activities to participate in with your loved one such as playing golf or riding a bike.

 - Keep yourself in mind – Sometimes we worry so much about our loved ones that we neglect to take care of ourselves.
-This can lead to resentment.
-So take a moment and think about yourself.
+This can ultimately lead to resentment, so take a moment and think about yourself.
 Attend a support group for family members of recovering addicts.

 - Reduce stress for you and your loved one – Stress can lead to old habits.
 You need to find a new way to deal with stressful situations such as family issues, work problems, or money woes.
 Consider meditation or exercise as a healthy way to get rid of your stress.